olivierjan/ROM-software-for-6502-SBC/README.md

 1. `OJROM.bin`: pure binary file to be used with 6502 Simulator (SYMON)
 2. `OJROM.hex`: Intel HEX file format, easier to manipulate with EEPROM burner.

+These are designed for a 20k EEPROM, if you don't have one or your address decoding is not supporting it, you can drop the basic and go for monitor only.

 I will try to automate the build, offsets and relocation in the future, but I haven't found how to pass variables to Merlin32...